-[[Ed: Text here is from
+Text here is largely from [I-D.zuniga-lpwan-sigfox-system-description] which may have been updated since this was published.

-[I-D.zuniga-lpwan-sigfox-system-description].]]

-The SIGFOX LPWAN is in line with the terminology and specifications being defined by the ETSI ERM TG28 Low Throughput Networks (LTN) group [etsi ltn].
+The SIGFOX LPWAN is in line with the terminology and specifications being defined by the ETSI ERM TG28 Low Throughput Networks (LTN) group [etsi_ltn].
 As of today, SIGFOX's network has been fully deployed in 6 countries, with ongoing deployments on 18 other countries, in total a geography containing 397M people.

 SIGFOX LPWAN autonomous battery-operated devices send only a few bytes per day, week or month, in principle allowing them to remain on a single battery for up to 10-15 years.
 The capacity of a SIGFOX base station mainly depends on the number of messages generated by the devices, and not on the number of devices.
 The battery life of devices also depends on the number of messages generated by the device, but it is important to keep in mind that these devices are designed to last several years, some of them even buried underground.
-The coverage of the cell also depends on the link budget and on the type of deployment (urban, rural, etc.), which can vary from sending less than one message per device per day to about ten messages per device per day.
+The coverage of the cell also depends on the link budget and on the type of deployment (urban, rural, etc.), which can vary from sending less than one message per device per day to dozens of messages per device per day.